Infant / Young Toddler Class

 Our center provides any toileting supplies that may be necessary such as diapers or pull-ups and wipes.
 These are included at no extra charge.
 We also provide Similac Advance EarlyShield for babies on formula, as well as infant cereal and baby food.
 Breast milk or other types of formula may be provided by families.
 A Mother's Guide from USDA has information, tips and resources to help moms and babies prepare for breastfeeding options when your baby is in a child care program.

-Students may attend as many or few days as families wish, however, we only offer one tuition rate for infants.
+Students may attend as many or few days as families wish, however, we only offer one tuition rate.
 This means that a family is purchasing one whole student slot, which can be used up to 10 hours per day, up to five days per week.

 We believe that all families, regardless of income, deserve high quality child care and education.
-Students in this classroom may have their tuition funded privately (family pays the full tuition amount), subsidized (through the Child Care Works program), funded through Pennsylvania's Infant Toddler Pilot Program, funded by the Early Head Start program, or a combination thereof.
+Students in this classroom may have their tuition funded privately (family pays the full tuition amount), subsidized (through the Child Care Works program), funded through Pennsylvania's Infant Toddler Contracted Slots Program, or a combination thereof.

 What to bring to school: